devsocial-project/es6-7-8-9-10-Cheatsheet/README.md

 	console.log(args); //args is the array of arguments console.log(...args); //...args are values that has been broken down }
-printRest(1,2,3,4,5)
+//args is just a name, you can name it with anything printRest(1,2,3,4,5)
 	//-->1
 	//-->2